dcond007/PitchPerfect/README.md

 # Pitch Perfect

-Pitch perfect is an app made for iPhone that can record and play back audio with special effects.
+Pitch perfect is an app made for iPhone that can record and play back audio with special effects using an easy to use and simple interface.

 ## Navigation Walkthrough